Netatalk/netatalk/doc/manual/Configuration.md

 Any section not named **Global** or **Homes** is interpreted as an AFP volume.

+> **Note:** Nested volumes (where one volume's path is a subdirectory of another's) are not allowed.
+When Netatalk detects a nested volume configuration, it will skip the nested volume and log a warning.
+This is because nested volumes cause CNID database inconsistencies that lead to crashes or data corruption.
+If you need to share both a parent directory and a subdirectory, use the **path** option in the **Homes** section to limit the home volume to a subdirectory, or reorganize your shares so that no volume path is contained within another.

 To share user homes,
 define a **Homes** section and specify the **basedir regex** option.
 This can be a simple path to the parent directory of all user homes,